selendra/selendra-wiki/docs/learn/learn-comparisons-cosmos.md

 ## Consensus

-Polkadot uses a hybrid [consensus](learn-consensus.md) protocol with two sub-protocols: BABE and GRANDPA, together called "Fast Forward".
+Selendra uses a hybrid [consensus](learn-consensus.md) protocol with two sub-protocols: BABE and GRANDPA, together called "Fast Forward".
 BABE (Blind Assignment for Blockchain Extension) uses a verifiable random function (VRF) to assign slots to validators and a fallback round-robin pattern to guarantee that each slot has an author.
 GRANDPA (GHOST-based Recursive Ancestor Deriving Prefix